Gloria Casarez: Health and death

+Memorial

 On October 20, 2014, in honor of Casarez's death, Philadelphia lowered the LGBT rainbow flag at City Hall to half-mast.
 Her funeral was held at Arch Street Methodist Church and was led by Pastor Robin Hynicka.

 To honor Casarez's memory, the Philadelphia Gay Tourism Caucus launched the "Show Your True Colors for Gloria" campaign, urging the community and businesses to display rainbow flags in windows of stores, bars, restaurants, offices, shops, and homes throughout Philadelphia.

 Philadelphia FIGHT, an organization dedicated to HIV/AIDS advocacy, had honored Casarez with the Kiyoshi Kuromiya Award in 2011 for her years of activism on behalf of disenfranchised Latinx LGBTQ youth.
 Following her death, FIGHT shared: "Gloria wasn’t just a policymaker and activist.
 She was a kind, generous, and fun person.
 She bravely fought her cancer for many years and even as a cancer patient, she remained an activist, often refusing to cover her head or hide her diagnosis.
 Everybody loved Gloria, and we will all miss her very much."

 Civil rights activist and community organizer AJ Hikes also reflected on Casarez's legacy, stating: "Her light was so bright, it lit the way for all of us.
 She used her energy to build up those around her and support our dreams and our talents.
 Gloria guided this community in ways most of us do not know or even understand.
 She was a leader for LGBTQ people in this city for sure, but to this queer brown girl, she was a giant, a living legend, proof that there was a place for queer people of color in this community."